 precedence rules:

-Rule 1: When set at both levels, the value of the OI-Attribute set at Object Instance level will prevail.
+MUST Rule 1: When set at both levels, the value of the OI-Attribute set at Object Instance level will prevail.

-Rule 2: When the Attribute value is set at the Object level, the scope of the OI-Attribute value extends to all the Instances of that Object, as long as the Rule 1 is respected.
+MUST Rule 2: When the Attribute value is set at the Object level, the scope of the OI-Attribute value extends to all the Instances of that Object, as long as the Rule 1 is respected.

 An R-Attribute MAY be set at 3 different levels: the Resource level, the Object Instance level and the Object level.